 Multiphysics are simulations using computer applications or software to couple multiple physical events in order to predict or validate the physical real-world outcome.

 The nuclear industry has always prioritised the safe, reliable and economically attractive operation of nuclear power reactors.
-Given these priorities, the development, validation and application of predictive reliable modelling capabilities for both normal and accident conditions has evolved from the so-called best-estimate calculations to first principle high-fidelity multiphysics simulations.
+Given these priorities, the development, validation and application of predictive reliable modelling capabilities for both normal and accident conditions has evolved from best-estimate calculations to first principle high-fidelity multi-physics simulations.

 A community of multi-physics experts was formed within the Expert Group on System Reactor Multi-physics (EGMUP), and is responsible for advancing multi-physics activities.

-Notably, EGMUP publishes expert guidance in the domain of multi-physics, and work conducted within EGMUP has led to numerous conference and journal publications.
+Notably, the EGMUP publishes expert guidance in the domain of multiphysics, and work conducted within EGMUP has led to numerous conference and journal publications.

 The expert group deals with the activities associated with the certification of experimental data and benchmark models along with establishing the processes and procedures for using the data and benchmark models for validation of modelling and simulation tools and data.